 Recent analysis of ChatGPT's Server Sent Event (SSE) streams reveals that the system doesn't just process text.
 It builds structured entity references that persist across conversation turns and influence which sources get cited.

-Content that clearly establishes entity relationships (your company → builds → specific product → solves → defined problem) is more likely to be understood and referenced than content that buries these connections in marketing language.
+Content that clearly establishes entity relationships (your company builds a specific product that solves a defined problem) is more likely to be understood and referenced.
+Marketing language that obscures these relationships weakens entity coherence.

-ChatGPT appears to validate entities by checking for consistent mentions across multiple sources.
-If your SaaS is mentioned as an "organization entity" across industry publications, review sites, and your own structured data, you strengthen your position in the entity graph.
+ChatGPT validates entities by checking for consistent mentions across multiple sources.
+If your SaaS appears as a software entity across G2, Capterra, industry publications, and your own structured data, you reinforce your position in the entity graph.

 Research indicates that ChatGPT's entity infrastructure differs between free and paid tiers.
 The richer entity layer with full metadata is primarily active in paid versions, while free users interact with a more limited system.
 This suggests that your target audience (likely using paid ChatGPT for business research) will encounter the full entity classification system when evaluating SaaS solutions.